-We spent most of our days, evenings, and nights in hijab.
+We spend most of our days, evenings, and nights in hijab.
 Usually, we end up wrapping hijab over uncombed hair and tight buns.
 Result?
 Flat, lifeless, dehydrated, frizzy, and brittle hair, and worst-case scenario, a receding hairline.
 It’s never too late to change and update your hair care regimen.
 In this blog, (which seems a long one, but trust me, it covers everything!) you’ll find a complete guide starting from the basics until after you remove your hijab.
 Also, you will find some helpful links and references throughout.

 Let’s begin our journey towards well nourished, strong, shiny, and healthy hair.
 All you need to do is: